TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### MemoryCardProfiles

+Enables saving profiles to USB devices.

+Possible values are ``0`` or ``1``.
+0 is disabled and 1 is enabled.

 Default value: 1

 ### MemoryCardUsbBusP1

+The bus to use for reading P1's USB profile from.

 Defaut value: -1

 ### MemoryCardUsbBusP2

+The bus to use for reading P2's USB profile from.

 Defaut value: -1

 ### MemoryCardUsbLevelP1

+The level to use for reading P1's USB profile from.

 Defaut value: -1

 ### MemoryCardUsbLevelP2

+The level to use for reading P2's USB profile from.

 Defaut value: -1

 ### MemoryCardUsbPortP1

+The port to use for reading P1's USB profile from.

 Defaut value: -1

 ### MemoryCardUsbPortP2

+The port to use for reading P2's USB profile from.

 Defaut value: -1

 ### MemoryCards

+Enables the memory card system, allowing USB profiles to be used.

+Possible values are ``0`` or ``1``.
+0 is disabled and 1 is enabled.

 Defaut value: 0